hybridadmin/ansible-role-fancy-console/README.md

 ### Aliases

-You can use aliases for your command with easy deploy.
+You can use aliases for your command(s) with easy deploy.
 Aliases config is as below:

 ```yaml
 zsh_aliases: